-HTTPHeader describes a custom header to be used in HTTP probes

-Name

-Type

-Description

-Required

-name

-string

-The header field name

-true

-value

-string

-The header field value

-true

-$Postgres Cluster.spec.proxy.pg Bouncer.containers [index]. lifecycle.postStart.tcpSocket \\ Parent \\$

-TCPSocket specifies an action involving a TCP port.
-TCP hooks not yet supported

-Name

-Type

-Description

-Required

-port

-int or string

-Number or name of the port to access on the container.
-Number must be in the range 1 to 65535.
-Name must be an IANA_SVC_NAME

-true

-host

-string

-Optional: Host name to connect to, defaults to the pod IP.

 false

 PostgresCluster.spec.proxy.pgBouncer.containers[index].lifecycle.preStop Parent

 PreStop is called immediately before a container is terminated due to an API request or management event such as liveness/startup probe failure, preemption, resource contention, etc. The handler is not called if the container crashes or exits.
-The reason for termination is passed to the handler.
-The Pod's termination grace period countdown begins before the PreStop hooked is executed.
-Regardless of the outcome of the handler, the container will eventually terminate within the Pod's termination grace period Other management of the container blocks until the hook completes or until the termination grace period is reached.
-More info https://kubernetes.io/docs/concepts/containers/container-lifecycle-hooks/#container-hooks
+The Pod's termination grace period countdown begins before the PreStop hook is executed.
+Regardless of the outcome of the handler, the container will eventually terminate within the Pod's termination grace period (unless delayed by finalizers).
+Other management of the container blocks until the hook completes or until the termination grace period is reached.
+More info: https://kubernetes.io/docs/concepts/containers/container-lifecycle-hooks/#container-hooks

 Name

 Type

 Description

 Required

 exec

 object

-One and only one of the following should be specified.
 Exec specifies the action to take.

 false

-httpGet
+$\mathrm{httpGet}$

 object

 HTTPGet specifies the http request to perform.

+false

+tcpSocket

+object

+Deprecated.
+TCPSocket is NOT supported as a LifecycleHandler and kept for the backward compatibility.
+There are no validation of this field and lifecycle hooks will fail in runtime when tcp handler is specified.

+false

+$PostgresCluster.spec.proxy.pgBouncer.containers[index].lifecycle.preStop.exec \\ Parent$